Meet The Editors & Writers of The R29 Style Team

 Advertisement

-Whether we’re trying out the latest TikTok micro trend, introducing you to sustainable and BIPOC-owned brands you should know, or giving our unfiltered review of the primer you probably don’t, erm, need, we’re here to break it all down for you and entertain you along the way.
+Whether we’re trying out the latest TikTok micro trend, introducing you to Black-owned brands you should know, or giving our unfiltered review of the primer you probably don’t, erm, need, we’re here to break it all down for you and entertain you along the way.

 Simone Oliver, Global Editor-in-Chief